2022 West Lothian Council election

 The 2022 West Lothian Council election was held on 5 May 2022, on the same day as the 31 other local authorities in Scotland.
 The election used the nine wards created under the Local Governance (Scotland) Act 2004, with 33 Councillors elected.
 Each ward elects either 3 or 4 members, using the STV electoral system - a form of proportional representation.

 Following the election, it was announced Labour would run the council as a minority administration with loose coalition support from the four Conservative councillors, the independent councillor Stuart Borrowman and Liberal Democrat councillor Sally Pattle.

 Background

 Previous election

 At the previous election in 2017, the Scottish National Party (SNP) won the most seats, forming the largest block, but were 4 seats short of a majority.
 Close behind the SNP were Labour, who won the next largest amount of seats, winning 12.
 The Conservatives won 7 seats, gaining 6 seats and increasing their vote share by 14.3%.
 The sole independent, Stuart Borrowman also held his seat.
 Following the result, the Labour and Conservative groups worked together in the chamber to hold a majority, although both parties denied this claim.
-This agreement led to Cllr Lawrence Fitzpatrick being appointed Council Leader and Conservative Cllr Tom Kerr was appointed Provost of West Lothian.
-However, in November 2021, SNP Councillors tabled a motion of no-confidence against Cllr Fitzpatrick's administration.
+This agreement led to Labour councillor Lawrence Fitzpatrick being appointed Council Leader and Conservative councillor Tom Kerr was appointed Provost of West Lothian.
+However, in November 2021, SNP councillors tabled a motion of no-confidence against Cllr Fitzpatrick's administration.
 The motion failed following support from the Conservatives.